 College Colors Day Activities

-2. Attend or watch your favorite collegiate football game
+Attend or watch your favorite college football game

-Not only is college a place for sports, traditions, and fun, it's also a place to building lifelong friendships.
-To show your true colors for your school, organize a get together with your favorite college buddies.
-Reminisce about those college glory days, relive those traditions, and show how college spirit lasts for many years to come.
+Not only is college a place for sports, traditions, and fun, it's also a place to build lifelong friendships.
+To show your school loyalty, organize a get-together with your favorite college buddies.
+Reminisce about those glory days, relive those traditions, and show how the college spirit lives in each one of you.

 Rallying behind a team creates a cohesive environment where we feel accepted and included among a larger population.
 It elicits positivity and keeps us connected for a common cause with a "we're all in this together" mentality.